R2Northstar/ModdingDocs/docs/source/native/async.rst

         // Wait for the NPC to die, delete, or get leeched, then remove the npc from the array WaitSignal( ent, "OnDeath", "OnDestroy", "OnLeeched" )

-.. cpp:function:: void EndSignal( entity ent, string signal )
+.. cpp:function:: void EndSignal( var obj, string signal )

     Ends this thread when the identifier is signaled on ``ent``